shelt/AurOracle/README.md

 # AurOracle

-This is a utility to generate valid ways to take the courses you must take and courses you would take.
+This is a utility to generate course schedules that are free from [time conflicts](http://umanitoba.ca/student/records/registration/access/639.html) and that include courses you must take and courses you would take.

+I made this because I was sick of spending large amounts of time trying out potential combinations of sections of courses, only to encounter another conflict and be forced to move everything around.

 ## How it works